FrederikeNeuber/stgd-prototype/README.md

 * XML/TEI files (25)
 * relaxNG-schema of the TEI-files

-## Some background information on the prototype edition
+## Background information on the prototype edition

 ### Edition of printed books